kstenschke/tictac-track/README.md

 Optional Configuration
 ----------------------

-When run for the first time, TimesheetPlus creates a default configuration file (".timesheetplus.ini" in the path of the executable), which can than be edited.
+When run for the first time, tictac-track creates a default configuration file (".ttt.ini" in the path of the executable), which can than be edited.
 The following options are available:

 * `report_path`: Path where the timesheet is stored